 It is the first one when a designer starts their design; they must keep in their mind that, like a graph chart has both axes such as horizontal and vertical, similarly make this balance in their design to have a standard layout where elements of design can place beautifully under the principle of design, and this will also help new element to make their unique identity without disturbing essence of design.

 A designer’s job mainly focuses on maintaining equilibrium in the design, which follows two ways.
-The first one is a symmetrical assembly where an object (with similar characteristics) use in the same way on both sides of a particular axis.
+The first one is a symmetrical assembly where an object (with similar characteristics) is used similarly on both sides of a particular axis.
 The second one is asymmetrical, where things are mismatched on both sides of the axis but can still maintain the weightage of the design.

 To understand balance better, look at the webpage of any good website like adobe.com and think about it.
 A webpage contains various design elements, such as pictures, fonts, and icons.
-A designer uses an excellent strategy to create a good balance between design elements.
+A designer uses an excellent strategy to balance design elements well.

-Unity can be understood as the harmony produced by the elements of design together.
+Unity can be understood as the harmony produced by the design elements together.
 For example, you can use the same color and same elements to make a united visual appear, creating a good relationship between all the elements used in the design.